Milton (NSW)

 Milton has a typical household mix, with a fairly typical median household size

 Family households constitute 72.7% of all households, including 24.9% couples with children, 38.0% couples without children, and 8.0% single parent families.
-Non-family households comprise the remaining 27.3%, with lone person households at 25.5% and group households making up 1.8%.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Non-family households make up the remaining 27.3%, with lone person households at 25.5% and group households comprising 1.8% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households